 - Olive oil - Preferably extra virgin.
 Adds flavour, richness and gloss.
 Omit to make the recipe oil-free.

 - Water - Add as needed to thin the dressing out.

 - Salt & pepper - Essential for flavour.

 How to make Vegan Avocado Dressing

 Make this vegan avocado dressing in 2 easy steps:

 - Add everything to a food processor or a blender and blend until completely smooth and creamy.

-At this stage it will be a really thick, like a mayo type texture, and that is how I like it, but you can thin it down with some more water or some vinegar to make more of a vinaigrette type consistency if you want to.
+- At this stage, it will be really thick, like a mayonnaise-type texture, but you can thin it down with some more water, vinegar or lemon juice to thin it out to a more vinaigrette-style consistency if you want to.

 - as a mayo sub in sandwiches